Infection Prevention and Control

 1. Encourage children to wash their hands after using the toilet, after blowing their nose, after playing with animals, and before they eat.
 Hand-washing is the best way of preventing the spread of many diseases.

-2. Keep children away from the ECC while they are sick.
-No-one suffering from diarrhoea or vomiting should attend an ECC.
+2. Keep children away from the ELS while they are sick.
+No-one suffering from diarrhoea or vomiting should attend an ELS.

 3. Thorough cleaning needs to be carried out on a regular basis with an effective cleaner and a sanitiser.